cartologic/cartoview/docs/installation/docker.md

 You can upload layers, create maps, and install Cartoview apps to visualize these maps.

-Once Cartoview is installed, You can navigate to [http://10.5.0.4/apps/](http://10.5.0.4/apps/) to check and install all available apps from the [App Store](https://appstore.cartoview.net/).
+Once Cartoview is installed, You can navigate to the [apps](http://10.5.0.4/cv_apps/) page to check and install all available apps from the [App Store](https://appstore.cartoview.net/).

 After installing any app, you may need to restart cartoview docker services in order to install the app properly.
 ```shell